LeMikaelF/blog/_posts/2025-03-15-mysql-read-uncommitted.md

 hidden: true
 ---

-_In this article, I discuss a quirk in MySQL's `READ UNCOMMITTED` that can lead to surprising behaviour._
+_In this article, I discuss a quirk of `READ UNCOMMITTED` in InnoDB (MySQL's default storage engine) that can lead to surprising behaviour, and discuss a possible improvement._

 Consider the following table: